LucienTran/slate/source/index.html.md

 }
 ```

-You will need to post your json to following url by replacing [DEVICE_KEY] with the key that you get from previous step.
+You will need to post your JSON to the following url by replacing [DEVICE_KEY] with the key that you got from the previous step.

 `https://platform.hut34.io/botquery?platform=gen&key=[DEVICE_KEY]`

-Make sure to set the 'Content-Type' header to 'application/json'
+Make sure to set the 'Content-Type' header to 'application/json'.

 <div class="center-column"></div>
 ```json